learn-co-students/rails-js-assessment-cb-gh-000/README.md

 - There's nothing you can do to instantly fail or blow it.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-js-assessment'>Rails App with a jQuery Front End</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/rails-js-assessment'>Rails App with a jQuery Front End</a> on Learn.co and start learning to code for free.</p>